Amazon Echo Secret Features: 11 Cool Tricks You Didn’t Know Your Alexa Device Can Do

 Creating a new profile has to be done by the registered owner of the Echo device.
-Open Settings in the Alexa app, click Household Profile in the Settings section and then enter your account password.
+Open Settings in the Alexa app, click Household Profile in the Settings section, and then enter your account password.
 Now get the other member to log in using the same device and link your accounts.

 Everyone knows that the Echo, Echo Plus, and Echo Show can stream music from various online sources.
 What you might not realize is that these devices can all also be used as external Bluetooth speakers, meaning you can – for example – use them to play music directly from your phone.
-To make the connection, either search for the Echo device in your phone’s Bluetooth menu or simply make your phone discoverable and say “Alexa, pair Bluetooth” or “Alexa, pair phone.”
+To make the connection, either search for the Echo device in your phone’s Bluetooth menu or make your phone discoverable and say “Alexa, pair Bluetooth” or “Alexa, pair phone.”

-Once connected, you can control the music with all the usual voice commands, including “play”, “pause”, “previous” and “next”, and volume.
-To close the connection, say “Alexa, disconnect Bluetooth” or “Alexa, disconnect phone”.
+Once connected, you can control the music with all the usual voice commands, including “play,” “pause,” “previous,” and “next,” and volume.
+To close the connection, say “Alexa, disconnect Bluetooth” or “Alexa, disconnect phone.”

 Feature #6: Use IFTTT

 To get started, go to ifttt.com/amazon_alexa and click Connect.
 Enter your password on the Amazon page that appears and authorize the connection.
-You can now use the pre-rolled applets to link Alexa to a huge range of services and devices – from a Roomba vacuum cleaner to Facebook Messenger and Google spreadsheets.
+You can now use the pre-rolled applets to link Alexa to a vast range of services and devices – from a Roomba vacuum cleaner to Facebook Messenger and Google spreadsheets.

 If you frequently fire off the same string of commands in a row, why not create a routine, so you can launch the sequence with a single instruction and save time?

 To do this, tap Routines in the Alexa Account section of the Alexa app, followed by the “+” to get started.
-Tap “When this happens”, then “When you say something” and type the trigger phrase.
+Tap “When this happens,” then “When you say something,” and type the trigger phrase.
 We’re using “Alexa, open the office” to set up a routine that will run when we get to our desk in the morning.

-Save the phrase, then tap “Add action” and choose what should happen from the News, Smart Home, Traffic,, and Weather options.
+Save the phrase, then tap “Add action” and choose what should happen from the News, Smart Home, Traffic, and Weather options.
 In the example image above, we’re turning on two lights and asking Alexa to tell us what the day’s weather is.

 It isn’t uncommon to misplace your phone in your home.
 Whether it fell in between the couch cushions or you left it on the patio just outside, Alexa is here to help.
-Assuming you’ve verified your phone number via the Alexa app all you need to do is say ‘Alexa, Find my phone.’
-Alexa will call your device revealing it’s location in your home.
+Assuming you’ve verified your phone number via the Alexa app, all you need to do is say, “Alexa, Find my phone.”
+Alexa will call your device, revealing its location in your home.

 When she calls, she’ll show up as a Private Number.
 Unfortunately, this won’t help too much if your phone is set to silent mode because you still won’t hear it ring.

-9. Use Alexa as a hands-free phone
+Feature #9: Use Alexa as a Hands-Free Phone

-You might well have seen Amazon’s saturation advertising for Alexa recently – some of which focuses on its ability to act as an intercom or a hands-free speakerphone.
-This may sound like complicated stuff, but it’s easy to set up.
+You might have seen Amazon’s saturation advertising for Alexa recently – some of which focuses on its ability to act as an intercom or a hands-free speakerphone.
+This feature may sound like complicated stuff, but it’s easy to set up.

-A word of warning: as soon as you activate this feature your microphone will go live – so don’t make any snarky comments while you’re waiting for whoever’s in the kitchen to reply.
+A word of warning: as soon as you activate this feature, your microphone will go live – so don’t make any snarky comments while you’re waiting for whoever’s in the kitchen to reply.

 What if you don’t want to be disturbed?
 Tap a name and use the “Allow Drop In” switch to enable or disable their access.
-Scroll to the bottom of their card and there’s a link to block them if you desire.
+Scroll to the bottom of their card, and there’s a link to block them if you desire.

-10. Personalize your Flash Briefing
+Feature #10: Personalize Your Flash Briefing

-A Flash Briefing is Amazon’s name for a quick info dump that draws content from multiple sources, such as news publishers, weather forecasters,, and exchange rate trackers.
-To set one up that’s personalized just for you, open the Alexa app and click Flash Briefing in the Settings section.
-Click “Get more Flash Briefing content” and select the elements you would like to add: you will find options such as BBC World Service, The Guardian, MTV, and the Joke of the Day.
+Flash Briefing is Amazon’s name for a quick info dump that draws content from multiple sources, such as news publishers, weather forecasters, and exchange rate trackers.
+To personalize one, open the Alexa app and select ‘Flash Briefing’ in the Settings section.
+Click ‘Get more Flash Briefing content’ and choose the elements you would like to add (BBC World Service, The Guardian, MTV, Joke of the Day, etc.)